 Chairs can be the most challenging and rewarding of all furniture forms.
-In this two-week course, students create their own chair designs, starting with concept development and ending with fully functional prototypes.
-All types of chairs are fair game.
-Bruce and Peter share their knowledge of design processes, comfort, structure, and construction methods.
-The fabrication techniques they cover include, among others, lamination bending, tapered laminations, steam bending, jig-making, machining, joinery for curved and angled components, hand and pattern shaping, and options for simple upholstery such as slip seats.
-As students develop their own designs, they explore visual elements, comfort, and structure through drawing and mockups.
+In this two-week course, students create their own chair designs, starting with concept development and ending with functional prototypes.
+All types of wood chair are fair game.
+Tom and Peter share their knowledge of design processes, comfort, structure, and construction methods.
+The fabrication techniques they cover include, among others, lamination bending, steam bending, template and jig-making, machining, joinery for curved and angled components, and hand and pattern shaping.
+As students develop their own designs, they explore visual elements, comfort, and structure through drawings and mockups.

 Open to solid-intermediate and advanced woodworkers.